guilherme-puida/mks.lol/README.md

 $ go build
 $ ./mks.lol -h
 Usage of ./mks.lol:
-  -https
-    	use https instead of http in rendered templates -port uint
+  -port uint
     	port that will listen for all requests (default 8080) -url string